-What are the three types of eating disorders and their symptoms?
-The Eating Disorders Programme from the Department of Psychiatry at Singapore General Hospital shares.
+The three main types of eating disorders are anorexia, bulimia and binge eating.
+The Eating Disorders Programme from the Department of Psychiatry at Singapore General Hospital (SGH) explains the difference.

 Eating Disorders Programme from the